veryalien/mycobit/README.md

 # First steps in the editor

 There's nothing on the display, is it dead?
 No, it's not dead, it's just doing nothing.
-We need to add a mycobit program.
+You need to add a mycobit program.

 Keep button B held down and press and release the reset button.
 When the micro:bit restarts four of the top leds will light up.
 You're in the mycobit editor!